lvanschilfgaarde/lordcephei.github.io/pages/lmf_pbte_tutorial.md

     $ lmchk --input

 `--input` puts **lmchk**{: style="color: blue"} in a special mode.
-It doesn't attempt to read anything; instead, it prints out a table of all the tags it would try to read, together with a brief description of the tag, and then exits.
+It doesn't attempt to read anything; instead, it prints out a (large) table of all the tags it would try to read, including a brief description of the tag, and then exits.

 `lmchk --help` performs a similar function for the command line arguments: it prints out a brief summary of arguments effective in the executable you are using.